India: Birding, Tigers and Taj Mahal

 Agra and the Taj Mahal

-A trip to India seems incomplete without a visit to the most iconic man made structure in the world, the Taj Mahal, where we shall take you next.
-Built by Shah Jahan as the symbol for undying love for his wife Mumtaz Mahal, the sight of the white marble structure does take your breath away.
+A trip to India seems incomplete without a visit to the most iconic man-made structure in the world, the Taj Mahal, where we shall take you next.
+Built by Shah Jahan as a symbol of his undying love for his wife Mumtaz Mahal, the sight of the white marble structure does take your breath away.

-Arrive Jaipur in the morning.
+Arrive in Jaipur in the morning.
 You will be met and transferred to Ranthambore (3.5 hours).
-Arrive Ranthambore at noon.
+Arrive at Ranthambore at noon.
 PM Game ride.
-Safaris to the national park for tiger tracking, wildlife viewing and bird watching.
+Safaris to the national park for tiger tracking, wildlife viewing, and bird watching.
 Overnight stay at Ranthambore Heritage Haveli.
 Meals: Late lunch and dinner in Ranthambore

 Day 2.
 Ranthambore all day.